K-Schubert/TdF-Winners/README.md

   <em>Figure 2</em>
 </p>

 In Figure 3 and Figure 4, we can see how a rider has progressed over seasons through his seasonal PCS points with different teams.
 Figure 3 compares his progression in his current team to his entire career with trendlines.
 This can help analyze how potential contract changes (signing from a small team to a larger budget team) can affect performance.
 It has often been the case that riders underperform after a breakout season and signing to a larger team (see this [article](https://beyondthepeloton.substack.com/p/2021-rider-previews-preview-who-will)).
 Figure 4 shows how many points were won or lost on average per team by modelling rider results with linear regression (left figure indicates all teams, right figure considers a change of title sponsor is not equal to a team change).
-We can also determine which teams have helped riders develop and climb the rankings the most for a large sample of riders (Figure 5, coming soon).
-I propose a metric called *team progression index* or *TPI* to compare rider progression between teams (Table 1, coming soon).
+We can also determine which teams have helped riders develop and climb the rankings the most for a sample of riders (Figure 5, top 20 best and worst teams).
+We see that some teams contribute to rider success a lot more than others for a sample of n=100 top riders.
+The next step could be to include team size (e.g. via team budget) to remove this component from the analysis and extract teams with the best structures for athlete progression.

+Next I propose a metric called *team progression index* or *TPI* to compare rider progression between teams (Table 1, coming soon).

 <p align="center">
   <img width="400" height="300" src="https://github.com/K-Schubert/TdF-Winners/blob/master/media/mvdp_points_progression.png">